Probing the chiral magnetic wave in pPb and PbPb collisions at $ \sqrt{\smash[b]{s_{_{\mathrm{NN}}}}} = $ 5.02 TeV using charge-dependent azimuthal anisotropies: Results

 Figure~\ref{fig:paperFigure_1} (left column) shows the $A^\text{true}_\text{ch}$ dependence of $v_2$ coefficients, averaged over $0.3<\pt<3$\GeVc, for positively and negatively charged particles in the multiplicity range $185 \leq \noff < 220$ of \pPb and \PbPb collisions at $\sqrtsNN = 5.02$\TeV.
 The normalized $v_2$ difference as a function of $A^\text{true}_\text{ch}$ is also shown.
 A trend of $v^{+}_{2}$ ($v^{-}_{2}$) decreasing (increasing) as $A^\text{true}_\text{ch}$ increases is observed for both \pPb and \PbPb collisions with an approximately linear dependence.
-A similar linear trend of elliptic anisotropy as a function of $A_\text{ch}$ has been observed in \AuAu~\cite{Adamczyk:2015eqo} and \PbPb~\cite{Adam:2015vje} systems at lower collision energies (a direct comparison to the lower-energy result~\cite{Adam:2015vje} is reported in \suppMaterial\ for 30--40\% centrality \PbPb\ events).
-The linear slope parameter, $r^\text{norm}_{2}$, is extracted by a $\chi^{2}$ fit to a linear function, which gives values of $0.15 \pm 0.01$ for \pPb and $0.11 \pm 0.01$ for \PbPb, in the multiplicity range $185 \leq \noff < 220$.
-A significant nonzero value of the linear slope parameter is observed in pPb collisions, even greater than that in \PbPb collisions.
-As discussed previously, the CMW effect is expected to be negligible in high-multiplicity \pPb events because of the smaller induced magnetic field and weak correlation between the event plane and magnetic field directions.
-Therefore, the observation of significant linear slopes in both \pPb and \PbPb systems may indicate a common physics origin that is not related to the CMW.
+A similar linear trend of elliptic anisotropy as a function of $A_\text{ch}$ has been observed in \AuAu~\cite{Adamczyk:2015eqo} and \PbPb~\cite{Adam:2015vje} systems at lower collision energies, as shown in Fig.~\ref{fig:figure_alicecomparison} for 30--40\% centrality \PbPb events.
+The linear slope parameter, $r^\text{norm}_{2}$, is extracted by a $\chi^{2}$ fit to a linear function, which gives values of $0.149 \pm 0.008$ for \pPb and $0.108 \pm 0.005$ for \PbPb, in the multiplicity range $185 \leq \noff < 220$.
+A significant nonzero value of the linear slope parameter is observed in \pPb collisions, even greater than that in \PbPb collisions.
+Since the CMW effect is expected to be negligible in high-multiplicity \pPb events, this observation might be caused, at LHC energies, by a mechanism unrelated to the CMW.
+The differences in the linear slope parameters observed in the \pPb\ and \PbPb\ systems remain to be understood.